-The Sophomore Enrichment Program at the Baruch Summer Leadership Academy strives to give students a comprehensive overview of college level coursework and the college admissions process:
+The Sophomore Enrichment Program at the Baruch Leadership Academy strives to give students a comprehensive overview of college level coursework and the college admissions process:

 This anthropology lecture encourages students to question what the McDonalds Happy Meal reveals about American culture.
 By "making the unconscious conscious" & "the familiar strange," we are able to analyze and discuss cultural norms and values associated with the demographic that purchases and enjoys a Happy Meal.

 This course introduces students to the field of Behavioral Economics, at the crossroads of Psychology and Economics, which provides a framework to understand how human behavior impacts economic decisions.
 Students are introduced to the rational choice model of economics, before participating in a simulation where in groups, students receive $20 and must make several choices on what to purchase; throughout the simulation, several environmental and economic factors change, leading students to modify their choices.
 The course concludes with a student-led discussion and an analysis of the factors that influenced students’ decisions.